 Q. What if I can’t remember my username or password to log-in?

 On the login/sign up page, you may click on “Forgot your password?” by the Sign-in button.
 A password reset email will be sent to the email address of your choice.

 Q. When will the recipients be announced?

-The selection process be completed throughout July, and the final recipients will be contacted sometime in early Fall.
+The selection process be completed throughout the summer, and the final recipients will be contacted sometime in early Fall.
 This will be followed by a public announcement.